-The unique ID’s purpose might not be immediately obvious, but that’s what makes it possible for other tables in the database to track any related data—things like dates of attendance, cabin assignments, activities, certificates, awards, and so forth—by including the camper’s ID number in the subordinate tables.
+For the unique ID, also known as a "primary key", its purpose might not be immediately obvious, but that’s what makes it possible for other tables in the database to track any related data—things like dates of attendance, cabin assignments, activities, certificates, awards, and so forth—by including the camper’s ID number in the subordinate tables.
 The ability to join many different tables by such IDs is what makes relational databases… well, relational.

 That said, SQL isn’t a requirement for a system to be classified as being relational.
-Modern relational databases like Fauna offer all the properties of a relational database without offering SQL as the primary query language.
-New languages such as GraphQL can offer similar expressiveness, (or more), and sometimes fit better into a developer’s programming environment.
+Modern document-relational databases like Fauna offer all the properties of a relational database without offering SQL as the primary query language.

 Benefits of Relational Databases